nclabteam/FedIPSA/README.md

 - `--config-path`: Relative path to the directory of the config file.
 Defaults to `config`.
 - `--config-name`: Name of `.yaml` config file (w/o the `.yaml` extension).
 Defaults to `defaults`, which points to `config/defaults.yaml`.

-Such as running FedAvg with all defaults.
+E.g. Running FedAvg with all default configurations.
 ```sh
 python main.py method=fedavg
 ```
-Defaults are set in both [`config/defaults.yaml`](config/defaults.yaml) and [`src/utils/constants.py`](src/utils/constants.py).
+Default configurations are set in both [`config/defaults.yaml`](config/defaults.yaml) and [`src/utils/constants.py`](src/utils/constants.py).
+See the folder ['config'](config/) for pre-set configurations that reproduce the experiments in the paper.

 This repository is based on [FL-bench](https://github.com/KarhouTam/FL-bench/tree/master).
-For more details implementation, usage instructions, please also refer to the original repository.
+For more detail of the implementation and usage instructions, please refer to the original repository.